leehookk/Code-Challenge/README.md

 ## Author: Hao Li
 ## Email: hal***@****.edu

-You can check the file "demo.mov" to see the demo of the system
+You can click the file "demo.mov", and click "view row" to download and see the demo of the system

 ## How to run:
 #### 1. download or clone the repository